 Combating Health Care Fraud, WASTE and Abuse - Health Cost Containment

-The following NCSL Issue brief was distributed to state legislators and legislative staff across the country and is available for download here.
-Material below provides updates to 2014.
+The attached PDF-format NCSL Issue brief was distributed to state legislators and legislative staff across the country and is available for download here.
+Material below provides updates from 2010-2017.

 Combating Health Care Fraud and Abuse - PDF File